 Also, he is cofounder and partner at Village Global, a $100M venture capital fund that invests in startup entrepreneurs.
 This is my full-time job.

 He is also co-author with Reid of the #1 New York Times bestselling book «The Start-Up of You: Adapt to the Future, Invest in Yourself, and Transform Your Career».
 The Start-up of You, translated into a dozen languages, has become one of the most referenced guides on how to thrive professionally in the modern world.

-Recently, Ben Casnocha served as Chief of Staff in the office of the chairman at LinkedIn.
+Recently, he served as Chief of Staff in the office of the chairman at LinkedIn.
 He’s also a multi-time technology entrepreneur.
-PoliticsOnline named him one of the “25 most influential people in the world of internet and politics.”
-He incubates and advises internet entrepreneurs at Wasabi Ventures and advises companies on talent issues as a partner at Allied Talent.
+He advises companies on talent issues as a partner at the consultancy Allied Talent.

 Subscribe and get BCC News

 GE is competing in its third century.
 The key to sustained performance is developing competitive leaders in every era.
 The Alliance captures the essence of modern talent development: trust and mutual value creation helps both employer and employee compete in the marketplace.
 The authors lay out a framework that helps big companies as well as startups develop their people more effectively, while creating a competitive team.